 Highlight the importance of physical health which includes healthy eating, exercise and sleep.
 Why not get the children to cook a healthy meal or all join in a morning online fitness class.
 If being active sounds like hard work, read the 5 Benefits Of Being Active For Your Mental Health to understand why exercise is so good for your brain!

-Identify some coping skills you can learn on a weekly basis and spend that week practising them.
-We always suggest reflecting back on how they made you feel as what works for some may not work for you.
+Identify some coping skills you can learn weekly and spend that week practising them.
+We always suggest reflecting on how they made you feel as what works for some may not work for you.
 A great one to start with is simple breathing exercises for when you feel stressed.

 Bringing mental health into regular conversations is likely to make people more comfortable talking about it.
 Make sure you check in with each other about how you are feeling.
-There are some great apps that can help with this.
+Some great apps can help with this.

 Having everyone at home is likely to cause more arguments than usual.
 Try and be patient and respect each other’s space.
 Work as a team to make decisions with the understanding that sometimes things might not always go to plan!